plotly/plotly.py/doc/python/px-arguments.md

 - PyArrow
 - Modin

 > To use Polars, PyArrow, or Modin with Plotly Express, you'll need to have NumPy installed.
-You can install it with: `pip install numpy`
+You can install it with: `pip install numpy`.
+To use [trendlines](/python/linear-fits/), you'll also need to have pandas installed.

 `px` uses [Narwhals](https://narwhals-dev.github.io/narwhals/) to natively support these DataFrames.
 Other types of DataFrames that are currently supported by Narwhals may also work with `px`, for example cuDF.

 You can also pass DataFrames that are not natively supported, but support the dataframe interchange protocol, or have a `to_pandas()` method.

-> Not all `px` functionality is supported natively for non-pandas DataFrames.

 ### Example: Using a Pandas DataFrame with `px.bar`